 - Products that fit within the influencer's niche

-Implement a strong testing strategy to gain a better understanding of the whitelisted content that will be stickiest with the influencer's niche and scale up from there.
+Implement a strong testing strategy to understand the whitelisted content that will be stickiest with the influencer's niche and scale up from there.

 How to Whitelist Influencers on Facebook and Instagram

-To start your whitelisting campaign, you will need to be granted access to the content creator's Facebook and Instagram accounts.
+To start your whitelisting campaign, you will need access to the content creator's Facebook and Instagram accounts.
 This can all be done with Facebook Business Manager.

-Once you agree to start a campaign with the influencer, your brand will want to add them as a business partner on Facebook's Business Manager.
+Once you agree to start a campaign with the influencer, your brand must add them as a business partner on Facebook's Business Manager.
 You will need to have access to the influencer's Facebook ad manager so that you can begin setting up the paid ads.

 6 Strategies for Running a Successful Influencer Whitelisting Campaign

-With any new marketing strategy, you will want to follow best practices to generate a positive ROI, and influencer whitelisting is no different.
+With any new marketing strategy and influencer campaign, you will want to follow best practices to generate a positive ROI, and influencer whitelisting is no different.

-Before you start, check out these best practices to help you optimize each influencer whitelisting campaign for maximum results!
+Before you start influencer content whitelisting, check out these best practices to help you optimize each whitelist campaign for maximum results.

 Work with Niche Influencers of All Sizes

-Finding niche influencers that hold the same ethos as your brand will always perform better than large-scale influencers that might not resonate with your products as well.
+Finding niche influencers with the same ethos as your brand can often perform better than large-scale influencers that might not resonate with your products.

 Additionally, don't focus on vanity metrics.
-More followers doesn't necessarily mean a higher engagement rate.
-There are many great nano and micro-influencers out there with an audience that is perfectly curated to generate a positive response to your whitelisting campaign.
+More followers don't necessarily mean a higher engagement rate.
+There are many great nano and micro-influencers with a perfectly curated audience to generate a positive response to your whitelisting campaign.

-Search for influencers that have a well-defined niche and a solid engagement rate, as these creators will often yield better campaign results.
+Search for influencers with a well-defined niche and a solid engagement rate, as these creators often yield better campaign results.

 Optimize for Video Content

-Video content is king in 2021, so optimizing for video will help you expand your reach and receive more engagement for your campaign.
+Video marketing is superior in 2022, so optimizing for video will help you expand your reach and receive more engagement for your campaign.

-This can be in the form of Reels or Instagram/Facebook Stories.
+This can be in Reels, Facebook videos, or Instagram and Facebook Stories.

-By leveraging video content, your brand will have an easier time creating a narrative and highlighting all of the great aspects of your products/services.
+By leveraging video content, your brand will have an easier time creating a narrative and highlighting the significant aspects of your products/services.

-Plus, it offers the chance for the influencer to use their creativity.
-Your brand and the content creators can get together and create a video strategy that holds the tone and voice of your brand, but that also encompasses the influencer's unique style that their audience has grown to love.
+Plus, it allows the influencer you work with to use their creativity.
+Your brand and the content creators can get together and create a video strategy that holds your brand's tone and voice but also encompasses the influencer's unique style that their audience has grown to love.

 Focus on Engagement and a Strong CTA

-When entering a whitelisting campaign, you will want to ensure that each post is fully optimized and has a clear CTA at the end.
+When starting a whitelisting campaign, you will want to ensure that the influencer's content is fully optimized and has a clear CTA at the end.

-The main goal of influencer whitelisting is to boost lead gen and guide new, potential customers to your brand's website.
-Focusing on the copy that parts interest, content that is engaging right from the start, and wrapping everything up with a strong and captivating CTA will help lead more people to your website.
+The main goal of influencer whitelisting is to boost lead generation and guide new potential customers to your brand's website.
+Focusing on the copy that interests interest, engaging content from the start, and wrapping everything up with a strong and captivating CTA will help lead more people to your website.